Guide to Streaming Video Services

 These services look to replicate what you’d get with a traditional cable TV or satellite plan for less money.
 Most include local broadcast channels and an assortment of cable stations, plus the ability to add some premium channels.
 All now include a cloud DVR for recording shows.

-The entry-level Entertainment plan is $85 a month for about 90 channels.
-The Choice plan—the cheapest one that provides a good number of regional sports networks, plus access to about 125 channels—costs $108 a month.
-The Ultimate plan, with about 160 channels plus Starz, costs $133 a month.
-There’s also a Premier plan (with about 185 channels, plus HBO Max with ads, Cinemax, and Paramount+ with Showtime) for $173 a month.
-A current promotion gives you a discounted rate on any of the plans for the first month.
+The entry-level Entertainment plan costs $90 a month and includes about 90 channels.
+The Choice plan—the cheapest that offers a good number of regional sports networks and access to about 125 channels—costs $95 a month.
+The Ultimate plan, with about 160 channels plus Starz, costs $125 a month.
+There’s also a Premier plan (with about 185 channels, plus HBO Max with ads, Cinemax, and Paramount+ with Showtime) for $160 a month.
+All services include on-demand shows and movies, and unlimited cloud DVR storage.

 There’s also a Spanish-language plan, Óptimo Más, with about 100 channels for $80 a month.